Upper Moreland School District Planned Course

 Specific and measurable objectives directly related to the academic standards to be achieved by students:

-Specific objectives for this course are stated as benchmarks to achieve standards in the 9-12 Scope and Sequence.
+Specific objectives for this course are stated as benchmarks for the standards in the District Culinary Arts and Nutrition Strand of the Family and Consumer Sciences Scope and Sequence document.

 Content to be used to reach objectives: